josuerangel/BrowseDrop/README.md

       type: "directory",

       // url for upload file
-      // react-browsedrop use this url for all directories dosen't have url
+      // BrowseDrop use this url for all directories dosen't have url
       url: "../RelativeUrlForUpload",

       // url for delete file
-      // react-browsedrop use this url for all files dosen't have url
+      // BrowseDrop use this url for all files dosen't have url
       urlDelete: "../RelativeUrlForDelete",

       // Extra data for send
-      // react-browsedrop use this extra data for all directories and mixed with the specific directory
+      // BrowseDrop use this extra data for all directories and mixed with the specific directory
       extraDataRequest: {
         param1: "ok"
       }